flow-project/flow/docs/source/tutorial.rst

         return rts

+.. _creating-a-scenario:

 3 Creating a Scenario
 =====================

+This section walks you through the steps required to create a scenario class.
-The scenario object is used to generate starting positions for vehicles in the network, and specify the location of edges relative to some reference.
+This class is used to generate starting positions for vehicles in the network, as well as specify the location of edges relative to some reference.

+.. _inheriting-the-base-scenario-class:

 3.1 Inheriting the Base Scenario Class
 --------------------------------------

 Similar to the generator we created in section 2, we begin by inheriting the methods from cistar's base scenario class.
-Create a new script called "my\_scenario.py" and begin the script as follows:
+Create a new script called ``my_scenario.py`` and begin the script as follows:

 ::

     # import cistar's base scenario class
-    from cistar_dev.core.scenario import Scenario
+    from cistar.scenarios.base_scenario import Scenario

     # import some math functions we may use
     from numpy import pi